 Procrastination is the enemy of any good estate plan and probate without a will is the reality for many in Arizona because of it.
 The law in Arizona makes provisions for a “default will” for those people who die without one.
 These laws are found at Arizona Revised Statutes Sections 14-2101, et seq., and are commonly referred to as intestacy statutes.

-These intestacy statutes dictate who will inherit the probate assets of a deceased person in a variety of circumstances.
+These intestacy statutes dictate who will inherit the assets of a deceased person in a variety of circumstances.
 Who gets what in these circumstances can get kind of confusing.

 Let’s assume the following.
 Chad and Lisa are married.
 Chad dies first.
 Chad did not have will or a trust.